timkinnane/node-dev-dotfiles/docs/ASDF.md

 [ASDF](http://asdf-vm.com/) is installed for switching language environment versions.

+We use ASDF to manage NodeJS and Python (required to proceed to AWS SSO setup).

+## Setup NodeJS

-We need to install the Node plugin separately...
+Install the Node plugin.

 ```
-asdf plugin add nodejs https://github.com/asdf-vm/asdf-nodejs.git
+asdf plugin-add nodejs
 ```

-> 👨‍💻 List the all Node LTS versions with `asdf list all nodejs`
+> 👨‍💻 List the all Node LTS versions with `asdf list all nodejs lts`

 Install the Node version you need for your project (e.g. LTS v14 or v16)...